Constructive analysis of the Navier-Stokes equation: Main theorem

-for multiindices $\alpha$ related to the spatial variables (especially, we have $|r^{l}_{i,\tau}|\leq C_r \mbox{ for all $1\leq i\leq n$}$). \end{rem} In step 3 of this proof below we construct $r^l_i$ such that the relation (\ref{rconst}) and the relation (\ref{rnormstep2est}) are satisfied for all $l\geq 1$.
-Next recall that
+for multiindices $\alpha$ related to the spatial variables. \end{rem} In step 3 of this proof below we construct $r^l_i$ such that the relation (\ref{rconst}) and the relation (\ref{rnormstep2est}) are satisfied for all $l\geq 1$.
+As outlined in the introduction, in our global scheme we first compute the function $\mathbf{r}^{l}$ from the data $\mathbf{r}^{l-1}(l-1,.)$ and $\mathbf{v}^{r,l-1}(l-1,.)$.
+In this step we need an additional assumption on $C^l_r$.
+We shall assume that